-Yesterday we looked at how glycine has very flexible backbone because its R’s so small, BUT CH₃, while still small, is bigger than H. So its backbone rotation’s limited by STERIC HINDRANCE (can’t have neighboring atoms clash).
+Yesterday we looked at how glycine has very flexible backbone because its R’s so small, BUT CH₃, while still small, is bigger than H. So its backbone rotation’s limited by STERIC HINDRANCE (you can’t have neighboring atoms clash).
 This makes Ala more like other amino acids than glycine.

-This structural “genericness” makes Ala a structural biologist’s friend.
-You can stick in A as “placeholder” when you can’t see a protein region clearly.
-And its reactivity genericness makes it a protein biochemist’s friend because we can use it to test the importance of specific residues for a protein’s function 👉 mutate that residue to Ala & look for an effect.
+This structural “genericness” makes Ala a structural biologist’s friend. (note: “structural biology” is a field that investigates the link between the “shape” (form) and function of biochemical molecules.
+Think fork vs. spoon vs. knife but for proteins).
+It’s so “friend”-ly because you can stick in A as “placeholder” when you can’t see a protein region clearly in x-ray crystallography “pictures”.
+And its reactivity genericness makes it a protein biochemist’s friend because we can use it to test the importance of specific residues for a protein’s function – mutate that residue to Ala & look for an effect.
 Sometimes you know what specific residues you want to test, but other times you don’t know what will be important, so scientists sometimes do “alanine mutagenesis scans” where they basically try ‘em all out.

-Ala may be “boring” but it wins “Most likely to form α-helix!.”
-The α- helix is a common “2° structure” (a motif within a protein’s overall “3° structure” that comes from backbone-backbone interactions)
+Ala may be “boring,” but it wins “Most likely to form α-helix!.”
+The α- helix is a common “secondary (2°) structure” (a motif within a protein’s overall “3° structure” that comes from backbone-backbone interactions)

 When your muscles are breaking down sugars and proteins for energy, they’re doing it for the energy, waste be damned!
 They keep breaking stuff down, but waste products start piling up & slowing things down.
 Thankfully, your body has waste removal processes including the GLUCOSE-ALANINE cycle which takes “waste” from muscle cells, converts it to the amino acid alanine, then ships it out to the liver which can “recycle” it to make new sugar to ship back to the muscles.
 This also provides a way to get rid of the extra nitrogen that comes when your muscles break down proteins for energy – alanine acts as a nitrogen carrier that passes extra nitrogen off to the urea cycle in the liver, which releases it as urea.